uisits/its-docs/Writerside/topics/UIS-ITS.md

 - Smart Classrooms

     Nearly all classrooms at UIS are technology-enhanced, equipped with technologies to enhance the teaching and learning experience.
-Smart classroom equipment includes a network PC, data projector, document camera, interactive whiteboard, DVD/VCR player, and a touch screen that allows you to control all of the equipment in the room
+Smart classroom equipment includes a network PC, data projector, document camera, interactive whiteboard, DVD/VCR player, and a touch screen that allows you to control all the equipment in the room

 - Technology Training